 PRIORITY ACTIONS FORMULATION ACTIVITIES PRIORITY ACTION 1 ACTIVITY 1.1: Conduct road conditional survey in the district and marking roads and drainages to be improved/constructed (in collaboration with SWM Elaborate integrated department because of obstructions caused by solid waste accumulation in urban plans for the the drainage channels) (linked to ACTION 3) URBAN most vulnerable areas ACTIVITY 1.2: Draft a comprehensive road and drainage plan, with a specific PLANS of the city that focus on focus on two local development plans for vulnerable areas.
 Make sure the the identified priority overall plan complies and is in line with the masterplan (linked to ACTION 3) issues and are coherent ACTIVITY 1.3: Identify and locate key solutions, e.g. design escape ways for with existing plans. emergencies, adapt the green infrastructure design, etc. (linked to ACTION 4 and ACTION 5) PRIORITY ACTION 2 ACTIVITY 2.1: Establish an improved coordination mechanism among Improve the different municipal departments for better budget allocation. coordination of ACTIVITY 2.2: Set up a finance-plan to collect revenues from the use of the finance among dump site (to support costs related to SWM) different concerned FINANCE departments in order ACTIVITY 2.3: Introduce local parking fees to support the costs for the to increase the budget improvement of roads and drainage (linked to ACTION 3) available for roads and ACTIVITY 2.4: Introduce penalties for non-compliance to building plans and drainage, solid waste, disposal of solid waste EWS, and protection of ACTIVITY 2.5: Improve the market and bus station structures to increase the natural resources.
 PRIORITY ACTION 3 ACTIVITY 3.1: Conduct roads and drainage policies and legislation assessment to identify relevant gaps and barriers ACTIVITY 3.2: Draft the implication of higher level roads and drainage policies Formulate municipal ROADS AND at local level and, in collaboration with concerned departments, formulate policies, by-laws additional policies (if needed) that support implementation of related plans DRAINAGE and prepare local and local development plans development plans ACTIVITY 3.3: Ensure that the roads and drainage plan is included in the that allow a better masterplan, and prepare at least two local development plans to improve management of roads roads and drainage (within informal settlements) (linked to ACTION 1) and drainage.
-ACTIVITY 3.4: Construct/improve roads and drainage in a resilient manner, prioritising the implementation of at least 2 local development plans (within informal settlements) PRIORITY ACTION 4 ACTIVITY 4.1: Consultations with the responsible entities at national and sub-In collaboration national levels to design an Early Warning System (EWS) at city level. with the concerned ACTIVITY 4.2: Establish a municipal committee on EWS, including community EARLY municipal departments, representatives.
-WARNING and in good coordination with responsible national and sub-national entities, elaborate an Early Warning System plan for the city.
+ACTIVITY 3.4: Construct/improve roads and drainage in a resilient manner, prioritising the implementation of at least 2 local development plans (within informal settlements) PRIORITY ACTION 4 ACTIVITY 4.1: Consultations with the responsible entities at national and sub-In collaboration national levels to design an Early Warning System (EWS) at city level.

-SYSTEMS
+EARLY WARNING SYSTEMS